 - Find a garden near you by visiting OASIS or visiting NYC Parks GreenThumb

 We've built more than 100 rainwater harvesting systems at community gardens and schools, helping gardeners grow more food, conserve water, and reduce the pressure on New York City's sewer system.
+Annually, these RWH systems divert more than 1 million gallons of water from NYC's sewer system.
 We also build and run workshops on bioswales, rain gardens, and other green infrastructure elements.

 - Learn more about green infrastructure